BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 ## Changes

+* Volumio users can now install the Bluetooth Only option, for the time being no Meta Data is forwarded to the Web Interface, this is a work in progress.
 * Addition and support for SnapCast as Server and Client or Both (Will need some manual configuration, creates a very simple multiroom setup)
 * Use of External Soundcards
 * soxr interpolation with shairport-sync, works well on Raspberry Pi Zero and Raspberry Pi 3, haven't tested on any other boards yet.